panagiotisbellias/Project-Chimera/.github/pull_request_template.md

     works
 -   [ ] New and existing unit tests pass locally with my changes
 -   [ ] I have updated the documentation where necessary
+-   [ ] I have updated the GLOSSARY.md with the new terms possibly occurred from this change

 ## Screenshots (if applicable)